BrianPugh/cyclopts/docs/source/vs_typer/optional_list/README.rst

 ==============
 Optional Lists
 ==============
-Typer does not handle optional lists well.
+Typer does not handle optional lists particularly well.
-If no elements are provided via the CLI, an empty list will be provided to the command.
+In Typer, if a list argument is not provided via the CLI, an empty list is passed to the command by default.
-Frequently, this is fine behavior, but it's unexpected and semantically different.
+While this might be acceptable in some scenarios, it can be unexpected and differs semantically from a None value.
-Because lists are mutable, and `setting mutable defaults is strongly discouraged`_, setting list parameters to ``None`` is common practice.
+Because lists are mutable, and `setting mutable defaults is strongly discouraged`_, setting list parameters' default to ``None`` is common practice.
-Setting a list parameter to ``None`` in some may indicate to use a default list instead of an empty list.
+This approach can also help differentiate between the intention of using a default list and explicitly requesting an empty list.

-Consider the following example:
+Consider the following Typer example:

 .. code-block:: python